 Fold your tape in half along the length and press, without stretching it out of shape.
 This is ‘single-fold' bias tape.
 This is what we will use around the neckline and armhole edges in place of a full facing.
 I'm using a 2-inch strip folded in half to make 1-inch single fold tape.

 Stay-stitch the curve, neckline or armhole.
 Normal stitch length, just inside the 1/2 inch seam line.
 This will help to stop the curve stretching out as you work on it.
 Do handle your fabric carefully and avoid letting it hang or these curved edges can stretch and then getting a smooth finish will be much harder.

-Keep raw edge of binding even with raw edge of neckline.
-Sew half way across the width of the tape, taking a half inch of tape on either side of the stitch line.
-Stitch slowly and carefully around the curve, stopping where you need to, to lift the presser foot and re-position the tape.
+Keep the raw edge of binding even with raw edge of the neckline.
+Sew halfway across the width of the tape, taking a half inch of tape on either side of the stitch line.
+Stitch slowly and carefully around the curve, stopping where you need to, to lift the presser foot and reposition the tape.
 Don't stretch the bias as you sew, but do concentrate of getting the fabric under the presser foot flat, and don't worry if it creates some small ripples on the inside of the curve, that's fine.

 NOTE – The fabric should be flat along the stitching/seam line and can ripple a bit on the inside.
 If you follow the raw edges, keeping these flat, when you turn later, the binding could be a little too tight.